 With either Roam plan, if you move outside of the shipping address country for more than 2 months, you’ll be required to re-register in that country.

 The best Starlink service for you depends on what you plan to do with it.
 Are you stuck on the waitlist, desperate for internet?
 Perhaps you have a main house and a vacation home that you plan to take your Starlink to?

 Read each section below.
-The points highlight the differences between RV and Residential.
+The points highlight the differences between Roam and Residential.
 You’ll know which option is best for you if you agree with the majority of the points listed in that section.